Skip to main content

 • graphics

-The graphics of the game have received generally positive feedback, with many players praising the hauntingly beautiful visuals that effectively create an unsettling atmosphere.
-While some users noted minor bugs and issues with graphics settings, the overall aesthetic quality is considered strong, reminiscent of indie standards, and complemented by solid sound design.
-The use of various illumination methods, such as night vision, enhances engagement and tension throughout the gameplay.
+The graphics of the game have received generally positive feedback, with many users praising the hauntingly beautiful visuals and atmospheric design that enhance the horror experience.
+While some noted minor bugs and issues with settings, the overall aesthetic quality is considered impressive, often compared to titles like Outlast, and effectively contributes to the game's tension and engagement.
+The use of various illumination methods adds to the visual appeal, making it one of the standout features of the game.

 • “The visuals are hauntingly beautiful, creating an unsettling ambiance that sets the perfect stage for the horror to unfold.”

-• “The controls are simple, the game is glitch-free from my encounter, the story progresses nicely through found newspaper clippings and notes, the graphics are gorgeous, the sound effects are solid, and the atmosphere is spot on.”
+• “The graphics are gorgeous, the sound effects are solid, and the atmosphere is spot on.”

 • “This game has really nice graphics and assets used and purchased on the Unreal Marketplace.”

-• “The graphical quality of the game is indie standard, and some of the happenings looked a little odd, especially any moving entities.
-However, the game managed to create some tension and trepidation with eerie noises and weird events, and although I was never really scared at any point, I did enjoy the atmosphere of the game.”
+• “The graphical quality of the game is at an indie standard, and some of the animations looked a little odd, especially with moving entities.
+However, the game managed to create some tension and trepidation with eerie noises and weird events.”

-• “Heavily leans on the 'Outlast' night-vision camcorder aesthetic in order to see everything; maybe this could be limited to certain sections to ramp up tension.”
+• “Heavily leans on the 'Outlast' night-vision camcorder aesthetic to see everything.
+Maybe this could be limited to certain sections to ramp up tension.”

 • gameplay

-The gameplay of "The Descent" is primarily a walking simulator focused on item collection and puzzle-solving, with players searching for objects to unlock doors and progress through the story.
-While the pacing is generally well-received, the mechanics are criticized for being overly simplistic and formulaic, relying heavily on jump scares that often feel disconnected from the narrative.
-Overall, the experience is described as decent but lacking in innovative gameplay elements.
+The gameplay in "The Descent" is primarily a walking simulator focused on item collection and puzzle-solving, with players searching for objects to unlock doors and progress through the story.
+While the pacing is generally well-received, many reviewers criticize the lack of innovative mechanics and the reliance on jump scares, which can feel disjointed from the narrative.
+Overall, the gameplay is seen as decent but somewhat generic, with calls for more engaging mechanics.

 • “The jumpscares in 'The Descent' are nothing short of surreal, and streaming the entire gameplay allowed me to share those intense moments with my audience.”